frdteknikelektro/code-interpreter/README.md

 ## Features

 - Easy deployment with single docker compose file
-- Code execution in Docker container sandbox
+- Code is executed in a isolated Docker container sandbox, custom images supported
-- File upload and download
+- Supports file upload and download
-- Multi-user support
+- Supports concurrent code execution
+- Supports Python and R languages (possibility to extend to other languages)
 - RESTful API with OpenAPI documentation

 ## Usage

 ### Running the project